Newquay Bay Resort

 Yes, you will have to pay council tax on a residential park home as it is your main residence.
 This is different when purchasing holiday homes and lodges for occasional use because they are not acting as your main residence and so you do not pay council tax on them.
 Ask us about our council tax bands when buying your residential park home and we can provide all the expected living costs.

 You can expect your residential park home to last at least 80 years, and much longer with proper maintenance.
 Aria Resorts Homes residential park homes are all built with long-life materials, come with a 10 year structural warranty and are built to exceed British Standard 3632.

 Yes, the beauty of our residential park homes is that they become your main residence and you can live in them all year round.
 This differs from purchasing a holiday home for leisure use, which cannot become your main residence all year round.
-You also have the option of buying now to retire later, using your new residential lodge as a part time base until you are ready to start living like a local.

 No, residential park homes are not freehold, and they are not leasehold either.
 This is due to the mobile homes act 2013 which states that the land a park home stands on remains the sole property of the landowner.
 When you buy a park home, you do own the park home outright, but the land is not included in the price.